Phylliida/anki/README.md

 the folder; **Backup** writes a fixed-name `memki-backup.json` into it (also refreshed automatically every 15 min and on backgrounding) and greys out when it's already up to date; **History** shows recent saves/loads.
-On the web, the folder grant may need one click per browser session (none when installed as a PWA with a persistent grant); browsers without the File System Access API (Firefox/Safari) keep using IndexedDB.
+On the web, the folder grant may need one click per browser session; browsers without the File System Access API (Firefox/Safari) can use the companion server below, or IndexedDB.
+The Android app is fully offline and requests no permissions at all.

 ```bash
 npm install